-- For the purpose of the banking book and the trading book, the measure of exposure, net of specific provisions, reflects the maximum loss that will arise should a counterparty fail, or the loss that may arise due to exposures relating to concentration per product, asset classes, collateral, segments, country, region, currencies, market, etc. In certain cases (particularly derivatives), the measure of an exposure may be larger than that used in published financial statements.
+- For the purpose of the banking book and the trading book, the measure of exposure, net of specific provisions, reflects the maximum loss that will arise should a counterparty fail, or the loss that may arise due to exposures relating to concentration per product, asset classes, collateral, segments, country, region, currencies, market, etc. In certain cases (particularly Shari'a compliant hedging instruments), the measure of an exposure may be larger than that used in published financial statements.
 Consistent with this, an exposure encompasses the amount at risk arising from the licensee's: - (a) Claims on a counterparty, including actual and potential claims which would arise from the drawing down in full of undrawn advised facilities (whether revocable/irrevocable, conditional or unconditional) which the licensee has committed itself to provide, and claims which the licensee has committed itself to purchase or guarantee/underwrite.
 In the case of undrawn facilities (including overdrafts), the advised limit must be included in the measure of exposure (after deduction of any provisions).
-In the case of loans, the net outstanding balance to be repaid, as shown in the books of the licensee, must be included in the measure of exposure after deduction of any provisions.
-These claims would include, but are not limited to: - (i) Loans and other credit facilities (including overdrafts) whether or not drawn; - (ii) Exposures arising through lease agreements; - (iii) Margin held with exchanges or counterparties; - (iv) Claims under derivative contracts such as futures, forwards, options, swaps and similar contracts on interest rates, foreign currencies, equities, securities, commodities or indexes; - (v) Claims arising in the course of settlement of securities transactions; - (vi) Receivables, such as fees or commissions; - (vii) Claims arising in the case of forward sales and purchases of financial instruments in the trading or banking books; - (viii) Amounts outstanding under sale and repurchase agreements, forward asset purchase agreements, buyback agreements, stock borrowing/lending or similar transactions; - (ix) Bonds, bills or other non-equity financial instruments; and - (x) Underwriting exposures for bonds, bills, or other non-equity financial instruments.
+In the case of financing/credit exposures, the net outstanding balance to be repaid, as shown in the books of the licensee, must be included in the measure of exposure after deduction of any provisions.
+These claims would include, but are not limited to: - (i) Financings and other credit facilities (including overdrafts) whether or not drawn; - (ii) Exposures arising through lease agreements; - (iii) Margin held with exchanges or counterparties; - (iv) Claims under Shari'a compliant hedging contracts; - (v) Claims arising in the course of settlement of securities transactions; - (vi) Receivables, such as fees or commissions; - (vii) Claims arising in the case of Shari'a compliant forward sales and purchases of financial instruments in the trading or banking books; - (viii) Amounts outstanding under Shari'a compliant sale and repurchase agreements, Shari'a compliant forward asset purchase agreements, stock borrowing/ financing or similar transactions; - (ix) Sukuks or other non-equity financial instruments; and - (x) Underwriting exposures for debt type Sukuks or other nonequity financial instruments.